 Bnei Akiva is the largest worldwide Religious Zionist youth movement, established in 1929.
 It has around 70,000 youth participants in Israel in local branches across the country, including evacuated locations in the north and south.
-Bnei Akiva has worked since the beginning of the war to support its affected youth, and Jewish Federations support would enable the movement to continue that work through specialized programming and recreational activities, volunteering initiatives, participation subsidies for affected families, and organizational capacity to effectively reach youth who are evacuated or recently returned home.
+Bnei Akiva has worked since the beginning of the war to support its affected youth, and Jewish Federations' support is enabling them to continue this work through specialized programming and recreational activities, volunteering initiatives, participation subsidies for affected families, and organizational capacity to effectively reach youth who have been evacuated or recently returned home.